epiverse-trace/research-compendium/episodes/wrapup.Rmd

 ## Your constructive feedback

-This form is anonymous: <https://forms.gle/4HHQatKdEmuzCiUH9>

-If you did not fill out this form, please take 5 minutes to fill it.
-This form will be beneficial for further improvements to our workshop.
+Please take 5 minutes to fill out the feedback form shared by the instructor.
+Your comments will be beneficial for further improvements to our workshop.

 ::::::::::::::::::::::::::::::::::::: keypoints